 Through this process, the Community Design Studio continues to refine its place in the city and in the growing field of public interest design.
 In a city filled with creativity, goodwill, and numerous not-for-profit organizations, the Community Design Studio has worked to find a niche by positioning itself as an organization that convenes existing resources.
 A multidisciplinary design team, we are the next generation of the community design centers of the 1960s: focused on process over product; on community engagement over designer volunteerism; and on convening resources for collective impact over expertise-based silos.

 Today we are secure in our mission—we believe it is more important than ever to engage diverse voices in conversations about our collective future.
 We have cultivated community partners who believe in the value of the design process.
 And we believe that the power of design thinking and prototyping, when strategically implemented to harness collective expertise, can shed new light on the grand challenges of our time.

-Through workshops such as Design for Worldview, we work with community partners to develop human-centered solutions to challenges our community faces.
-We start with helping communities articulate their needs, generating innovative solutions, protyping those solutions, and identifying ways to incite collective action to implement those solutions.
+Through design thinking consulting such as the Design for Worldview workshop, we work with community partners, nonprofits and businesses to develop human-centered solutions to challenges our community faces.
+We start with helping communities articulate their needs, generating innovative solutions, prototyping those solutions, and identifying ways to incite collective action to implement those solutions.